alephgamma/RHCA-study-notes/2_EX180_study_notes.md

-# EX180 - Containers and Kubernetes (Openshift) Summary
+# EX180 - Containers and Kubernetes (OpenShift) Summary

 ## 0. The workspace environment